Pranav-Singh16/chatbot/README.md

 3. **Submit your query** by pressing the "Submit" button or hitting Enter.
 The chatbot will analyze your question, perform a similarity search against its knowledge base, and return an appropriate response.

 # File Queries

-1. **Upload a document** (PDF) using the upload button.
-The chatbot will read and extract text from the file.
+1. **File Upload:**

+- Users can upload a PDF document using an upload button.

+2. **Text Extraction:**

+- The bot reads the document and extracts text, separating lines based on the newline character (\n).
+3. **Query Processing:**

-2. The chatbot will process each line of text extracted from the document as a separate query.
+- Each line of text is treated as a separate query.
+- The bot submits each query individually and retrieves relevant information.

+4. **Response Generation:**

-3. For each extracted query, the chatbot will perform a similarity search to find the most relevant information and generate a response.
+- For each query, the bot generates a response based on the most relevant information found.
+5. **Display:**

-4. The results will be displayed in the chat history, allowing you to view responses to each of your document's queries.
+- All responses are displayed in the chat history, allowing users to easily view answers to each question derived from the document.

 # Example Interaction
 - **User**: "What are the best dishes?"